-The programme lasts for 4 – 5 years depending on method of entry.
+The program lasts for 4–5 years, depending on the method of entry.

-A bonafide graduate of Food Science and Technology can embark on a teaching career in the University, Polytechnic or College of Technology.
+A bona fide graduate of Food Science and Technology can embark on a teaching career at a University, polytechnic, or College of Technology.

 In some schools, food science and technology is not considered an Agricultural course but an Engineering course.